 - Any history of treatment or relapse

 - If a person has a co-occurring disorder or mental health condition

 This assessment should pinpoint if a person has any other health or medical conditions that could affect their treatment.
-An evaluation will also shed light on any social, behavioral or family issues caused by substance abuse.
+An evaluation will also shed light on any social, behavioral or family issues caused by substance use.
 Once these factors are identified, treatment clinicians can create a personalized treatment plan.

 In Atlanta, a variety of addiction treatment services can help a person find sobriety, including:

 - Professional intervention services

 Atlanta Intervention Services

 When a person is addicted, they may not realize the toll drug or alcohol use is taking on their life.
 Or, if they do, they may not be willing or able to take steps to seek help on their own.
 In many cases, close friends and family members are able to see this damage, but struggle to have a constructive conversation with their loved one about it.

 Atlanta intervention services give families an opportunity for a structured and intentional conversation about the impact of addiction.
 A professional interventionist will help close family and friends select treatment options so they’re prepared if their loved one should decide to get help.